submission-code-conf/ijcai2024/README.md

 ## Key Features
 - **Dual Feature Decomposition**: Breaks down features into atomic (related to bias and unobserved factors) and side (observable without bias) features.
-- **Neural Network Mappings**: Designed to minimize the influence of the atomic space on side representations.
+- **Optimized Neural Network Mappings**: Designed to minimize the influence of the atomic space on side representations.
-- **Vertical Projection**: Applied to further reduce bias in recommendations.
+- **Vertical Projections**: Applied to further reduce bias in recommendations.

 ## Background
 The endogeneity problem suggests that unseen factors might influence a user's preference.
 For instance, a user might prefer a movie due to a specific actor, even if they haven't interacted with it.
 Our model aims to capture such nuances to provide a more holistic recommendation.

-## Related Work
-We delve into related research, focusing on advancements in causal embeddings and representation disentanglement, to provide context and highlight the novelty of our approach.

 ## Code Structure and Usage
 Self-supervised data augmentation, self-supervised contrast, and endogenous structure modules are abstracted as `sub_task`.
 All `sub_task` inherit from `sub_task_base`.
 The `sub_task` is similar to a Keras layer, but the difference is that `sub_task_base` explicitly defines the loss interface and output.
 The advantage of `sub_task` is that each task can be tested and evaluated independently.